Labor and delivery services in Dulles, Virginia

 - Welcoming, family-friendly setting.
 We provide comfortable waiting areas for your friends and family and overnight sleeping accommodations for your partner.

 - Medical team ready for anything.
-Our team is available for you 24/7.
+Our team of specially trained labor and delivery and neonatal nurses is available for you and your baby’s care 24/7.
 We have the latest obstetric technology and resources, including an anesthesiologist and dedicated operating rooms nearby for unplanned or emergency C-sections.

 Following your child’s birth, we provide support and encouragement as you begin your physical recovery.
 Our family-focused care includes: